smyachenkov/money-transfer-test/README.md

 2. There are no detailed requirements, use common sense.
 Please put your work on github or bitbucket.

-#How to build an run
+# How to build and run

 It's a maven project and can be build with the `mvn package` command.

 To run this application, execute command `java -jar transfer-1.0.jar server config.yml`.
 Note that the configuration file config.yml must be present.

-#API Overview
+# API Overview

 **GET     /account/list**
 Retrieve all accounts.